TimoSaemann/caffe-segnet-cudnn5/README.md

 If you like to use SegNet with C++, the test_segmentation.cpp might be helpful. https://github.com/alexgkendall/SegNet-Tutorial/blob/master/Scripts/test_segmentation.cpp

+## News
+cuDNN v.6 has been released.
+I have tested it.
+It doesn't bring any noticeable improvements for SegNet.
+For that reason I will not update the repository to cuDNN6.

 ## Publications

 If you use this software in your research, please cite their publications: